inkline/inkline.io/content/docs/configuration/theme.md

 ---
 title: Theme Options - Configuration - Inkline
-description: Inkline comes with a powerful theme configuration file, with a very flexible, intuitive interface.
+description: Inkline comes with a powerful theme configuration file, featuring a very flexible, intuitive interface.
 layout: docs
 ---

 # Theme Options
-## Inkline comes with a powerful theme configuration file, with a very flexible, intuitive interface.
+## Inkline comes with a powerful theme configuration file, featuring a very flexible, intuitive interface.

 Inkline now supports an **`inkline.config.ts`** theme configuration file using [@inkline/config](https://github.com/inkline/config), our cutting-edge CSS/Sass code generator.

 This allows you to quickly and easily generate a comprehensive set of CSS variables for your Vue.js 3 Design System.
 With its intuitive interface and advanced features, you can easily customize your website's design and layout to suit your needs.

-### Theme
+### theme
 `theme[name]`

 The config supports multiple themes.